xMartin/cgm-ml/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-See [LICENSE](LICENSE) for details and refer to [NOTICE](NOTICE) for additional licensing notes and uses of third-party components.
+See [LICENSE](LICENSE) for details and refer to [NOTICE](NOTICE) for additional licensing notes and use of third-party components.